MayVoong1/Defi_IA/README.md

 ## 🏆 Performance

-The time required and scores obtained :
+The time required and scores obtained:

 | 		         | Score      | Time |
 | ------------- |:-------------:| -----:|